lepture/nico/docs/en/theme.md

 ## Templates

-Swig is the template engine used by nico, if you want to create your own theme, you need some acknowledge of swig.
+Swig is the default engine used by nico, if you want to create your own theme, you need some acknowledge of swig.
 However, if you know Django and Jinja, it will help.
 Get more information at [swig](http://paularmstrong.github.com/swig/).

 Every writer need a template, they may share a same template: